Diocese of Gallup: 1898 to 1939

 The first Catholic missionaries to the Navaho Nation were Franciscan priests who arrived there in 1898.
 The first Catholic church in Gallup, New Mexico, was Sacred Heart Church, constructed by the priest George Julliard in 1899.
-St. Michael Indian School was opened in 1902 in St. Michael's, Arizona by Franciscans from St. Michael's Mission in Window Rock, Arizona, with financial assistance from Mother Katharine Drexel.
+St. Michael Indian School was opened in 1902 in St. Michael's, Arizona by Franciscans from St. Michael's Mission in Window Rock, Arizona.
+They received financial assistance from Mother Katharine Drexel.